syncfusion-content/wpf-docs/wpf/DockingManager/Advanced-Features.md

 Refer Also

-How to Clearing StatePersistance Entries
+How to Clearing StatePersistence Entries

 ## Hosting Windows Form control in DockingManager

-Hosting a Windows Form Host in DockingManager is an easy process for which you need to set UseInteropCompatibilityMode=true in order to use Winform controls with in DockingManager.
-The following codes show how to use webbrowser control with in DockingManager.
+Hosting a Windows Form Host in DockingManager is an easy process for which you need to set UseInteropCompatibilityMode=true in order to use WinForm controls with in DockingManager.
+The following codes show how to use web browser control with in DockingManager.

 {% tabs %}